 Unfortunately, parents themselves pose the greatest risk for transmitting HSV infections to our babies.
 If you know you have HSV, please talk to your OB/GYN about it.
 They will absolutely help you determine the best way to keep you and your baby safe.
 If you are pregnant, or trying to become pregnant, and you haven’t been tested for HSV, today is a good day to get tested (even if you think you aren’t at risk).

 After your baby is born, make sure all visitors wash their hands before holding your new baby or touching their blanket or toys.

 If your infant under the age of 2 months develops a fever, it is extremely important to take them to the ER.
-For more info on neonatal and childhood fevers, download my free ebook here.
 Often times, neonatal HSV presents with fever and lethargy.
 Most infants do not present with a classic facial rash we can easily identify as a cold sore.

 Deciding whether or not you will allow other people to kiss your baby is an extremely personal decision you will have to make as parents.
 There really is no specific one right answer on the topic of kissing babies.
 I can reassure you, though, that the risk of deadly kisses threatening our babies, while tragic when they strike, is very small.